The role of water conservation officers emerged as a result of concern for the vulnerability of wetland areas.

 Other employers include research establishments, consultancies and water utility companies.

-Opportunities are advertised in publications such as New Scientist, Opportunities and The Environment Post as well as their online equivalents.
+Opportunities are advertised in publications such as New Scientist, as well as their online equivalents.
 Many jobs receive little advertising so networking, job shadowing and speculative applications are advisable.
 Directories such as ENDS Environmental Consultants Directory and Who’s Who in the Water Industry may be useful for contact information for speculative applications.

 An appropriate degree or HND in a subject like biology, geography, chemistry, biochemistry, microbiology or environmental sciences is generally required.
 Postgraduate qualifications can also be useful – particularly for graduates without relevant first degrees.

 - Computer literacy